Leiden University Fund.

 Purpose

-The fund supports female students from Portugal, who have no other financial resources available, with a scholarship to follow an MSc program at the Leiden Observatory for the period of tow years, all in the broadest sense of the word.
+The fund supports female students from Portugal, who have no other financial resources available, with a scholarship to follow an MSc program at the Leiden Observatory for the period of two years, all in the broadest sense of the word.
 This scholarship covers tuition and part of the cost of living.

 More about the Ferial Chummun Scholarship in Astronomy can be found on this page (University website).